Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Special bundled rates

 If you want to cancel your broadband service before the end of the contract term, an exit fee will apply.
-For many plans the fee is $95, but if you have ultra-fast broadband then you will pay $59 for each month remaining if this was the first time fibre was installed at your house.
+For many plans the fee is $95, but if you have ultra-fast broadband you will pay $59 for each month remaining if this was the first time fibre was installed at your house.
+If you avail of the 12 months half-price offer on a 24-month contract, an exit fee of $150 applies if you terminate your plan before your contract ends.

-If you receive a joining reward when you sign up for a 24-month contract and want to cancel your broadband or power plan, you will need pay an exit fee which seems to be equivalent to the value of the reward.
-Depending on the reward you chose, this could be anywhere from $700 to $1400.
+If you receive a joining reward when you sign up for a 24-month contract and want to cancel your broadband or power plan, you will need to pay an exit fee which seems to be equivalent to the value of the reward.
+Depending on the reward you chose, this could be anywhere from $960 to $1,560.

 Trustpower Plan Builder